Narcissists and money.

 A narcissist is dishonest.
 They are a con artist who sells you a dream to deliver you a living nightmare.
 They can start with all their lies about money.
 You may not even know the truth of how much or how little money the narcissist actually had.

-First, they lie, then they threaten, then they leave you without money to take care of your basic needs.
+First, they lie, then they threaten, and then they leave you without money to take care of your basic needs.
 They may say things like. “ I need petrol in my car to get to work, so I can not give you money for food this week.”

 Some narcissists can be generous to establish themselves of how important and wealthy they are.
 If they buy you gifts, they will expect something in return.
 Those will sometimes pay maintenance for children after the breakup.
-The admiration face to show others how good they are when, in reality, it’s just to manipulate those around them.
+The admiration face showing others how good they are when, in reality, it’s just to manipulate those around them.

 They will not want you buying cars in your own name if it’s cash.
 They will want it in their name, your money or not.
 Or, if it’s on credit, they will want it in your name.